nullenboom/scenario-eth-gas-reporter/docs/advanced.md

 ### Gas Reporter JSON output

-The gas reporter now writes the data it collects to a JSON file at `./gasReporterOutput.json` whenever the environment variable `CI` is set to true.
+The gas reporter writes the data it collects to a JSON file at `./scenario-gas-reports/dateofcreation.json`.
 An example of this output is [here](https://github.com/cgewecke/eth-gas-reporter/blob/master/docs/gasReporterOutput.md).
-You may find it useful as an input to more complex / long running gas analyses, better CI integrations, etc.
+You may find it useful as an input to more complex / long running gas analyses, etc..
+Feel free to open an Issue if critical information for your analyses are missing from the json.